 - Example 4:

-An ad for an anti-snoring product features a physician who says that he has seen dozens of products come on the market over the years and, in his opinion, this is the best ever.
+An ad for an anti-snoring product features a physician who says that he has seen dozens of products come on the market over the years and, in his opinion, this is the best.

 Consumers would expect the physician to be reasonably compensated for his appearance in the ad.
-Consumers are unlikely, however, to expect that the physician receives a percentage of gross product sales or that he owns part of the company, and either of these facts would likely materially affect the credibility that consumers attach to the endorsement.
+However, consumers are unlikely to expect that the physician receives a percentage of gross product sales or that he owns part of the company, and either of these facts would likely materially affect the credibility that consumers attach to the endorsement.

 Accordingly, the advertisement should clearly and conspicuously disclose such a connection between the company and the physician.